Highland Regional High School

-Highland Regional High School is a four-year comprehensive public high school located in Blackwood, serving students in ninth through twelfth grades from Gloucester Township in Camden County, New Jersey, United States.
-The school is part of the Black Horse Pike Regional School District, which also includes Timber Creek Regional High School and Triton Regional High School (which serves students from Bellmawr and Runnemede).
+Highland Regional High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Gloucester Township in Camden County, in the U.S. state of New Jersey.
+The school is located in the Blackwood section of Gloucester Township and is one of the three secondary schools of the Black Horse Pike Regional School District, which also includes Timber Creek Regional High School and Triton Regional High School (which serves students from Bellmawr and Runnemede).
 The school is accredited by the New Jersey Department of Education.

-As of the 2021–22 school year, the school had an enrollment of 1,131 students and 95.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-There were 297 students (26.3% of enrollment) eligible for free lunch and 57 (5.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,175 students and 95.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
+There were 354 students (30.1% of enrollment) eligible for free lunch and 84 (7.1% of students) eligible for reduced-cost lunch.